ra1028/Carbon/README.md

 #### Section

-`Section` has a header, a footer and a group of cells.
+`Section` has a header, a footer and a collection of cells.
 A group of cells can be contains nil, then skipped rendering of it cell.
 This also needs to specify `id` for identify from among multiple sections, then can be calculate the all kind of diff.